Chevy Cameo Carrier (1955-1958)

-Boasting V-8 power, automatic transmission, two-tone paint, and deluxe interior, the 1955 Chevrolet Cameo shortened the distance between car and truck.
-Although not a big seller, it set the stage for other stylish trucks - Ford's Styleside, Dodge's Sweptside, and Chevy's own Fleetside quickly followed suit.
+Boasting V-8 power, automatic transmission, two-tone paint, and deluxe interior, the 1955 Chevrolet Cameo narrowed the distance between car and truck.
+Although not a big seller, it set the stage for other stylish trucks, such as the Ford Styleside, the Dodge Sweptside, and Chevy's own Fleetside pickup.

 1955 Chevy Cameo